Arbitrary group delay filter specification object

 Gd.
 See SPEC for a description of the

 filter order, frequency vector, and group delay vector inputs.
 See

-Arbitrary Group Delay for an example using this syntax.
+the example Design an Allpass Filter With an Arbitrary Group Delay for an example using this syntax.

 the sampling frequency in hertz as a trailing scalar.
 If you do not

 specify a sampling frequency, all frequencies are normalized frequencies

 and group delay values are in samples.
 If you specify a sampling frequency,

 If your arbitrary group delay design produces the error